Free UK Nursery Cost Calculator

 - How many free childcare hours is my child entitled to?

 - From 9 months old, working parents can access 15 funded hours per week.
-From 2 years, working parents get 30 hours/week.
+From 2 years, working parents get 30 hours per week.
 From 3–4 years, all children receive the 15-hour universal entitlement; working parents receive 30 hours.
 Hours are based on 38 term-time weeks per year, or stretched across 51–52 weeks if your nursery offers it.

 - What is the nursery funding gap?